PTFE Membrane

-PTFE membranes are created using the sintering process and then a skiving process.
-The sintering process uses a combination of heat and pressure to bond the materials together.
-The objective is not to melt or change the main properties of the material – but to create a customized porous material suitable for the customer’s need.
-The skiving process involves cutting the sintered form into thinner membranes.
+Like our porous plastics, porous PTFE membranes are sintered using a combination of heat and pressure to bond the materials together.
+The objective is not to melt or change the main properties of the material – but to create a customized porous material specific to the customer’s needs and applications.
+PTFE membranes are unique, though, as they undergo an additional skiving process that involves cutting the sintered form into a thinner membrane that can be converted into many other forms.

 Sintering process